jackc4444/tf2-comm-analysis/README.md

 This is a controversial feature that does clamp down on the chat abuse somewhat, but limits the game significantly for f2p players, like preventing them from calling for `MEDIC!` when they are low on health.
 In a recent update, Valve began granting chat permissions to *some* f2p players, but did not disclose the requirements, probably for good reason to discourage botters from finding a loophole.
 The youtuber Shounic put out a survey to collect data on communications access and see if there were any factors that may point towards chat privileges.
-He
+The [dataset](https://www.youtube.com/watch?v=ATzcWmuPfsA&t=1s) used in this project is the survey results published by Shounic.

 hello